 At Bridgelea we are artists!

-Art and Design provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.
+Art and design provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.
 We want our children to love art and design.
 We want them to have no limits to what their ambitions are and grow up wanting to be illustrators, graphic designers, curators or printmakers!

 The art and design curriculum has been carefully crafted so that our children develop their artistic capital.
 We want our children to remember their art and design lessons in our school, to cherish these memories and embrace the opportunities they are presented with!

 At Bridgelea the pupils have a variety of emotional and complex needs.
 As a result, many of our pupils have low self-esteem and find it difficult to express themselves.
-The Arts are a valuable means of developing confidence, communication skills and facilitating expression, ideas and feelings.
+The arts are a valuable means of developing confidence, communication skills and facilitating expression, ideas and feelings.
 In addition, through purposeful, imaginative and creative activities pupils learn to take managed risks, trying out new ideas and new ways of working without fear of failure.
 Art encourages the exploration of design ideas.
 Pupils can express what they know, understand and can do, through a variety of media and various forms of presentation.

 Pupils will learn about the place and role of art in life today, as well as in different times and cultures.
 Pupils should know how art reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.

 Bridgelea provides opportunities for the pupils to be aware of their own and others’ work, describing what they think and feel.
 The staff at Bridgelea value the contribution art makes to the quality of life in and beyond school.
 The staff believe that providing a range of experiences is essential to support the wellbeing and resilience of the pupils.
 Over the school year every child will access lessons with an external artist.
-Via the curriculum vehicles the pupils will cover the art curriculum.

 The art and design curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient.